 By mid-1938, the gold, which was used for arm purchases, was exhausted.
 At the request of the Spanish government, the U.S.S.R in December 1938 granted a loan amounting to US $100 million (the equivalence of $1,744.67 million in 2019).

-In the first third of November 1938, Negrin wrote a letter to Stalin and asked for the delivery of more arms on a great scale.
+November 1938, Negrin wrote a letter to Stalin and asked for the delivery of more arms on a great scale.
 This letter was handed over to the Soviet leadership in Moscow by Ignacio Pío Juan Hidalgo de Cisneros y López-Montenegro, supreme commander of the Republican Air Force, at the end of November/ beginning of December 1938.
-The scale of the requested arms was immense, and included 600 anti-tank guns, 10,000 light and heavy machine guns, 200 fighter planes, 90 bombers, 250 tanks, six vessels for coastal defense, 12 torpedo boats.
-Cisneros was asked by the Soviet Minister of Defense, Woroschilow: “Do you want to leave us without arms“.
+The scale of the requested arms was immense, and included 600 anti-tank guns, 10,000 light and heavy machine guns, 200 fighter planes, 90 bombers, 250 tanks, six vessels for coastal defence, 12 torpedo boats.
+Cisneros was asked by the Soviet Minister of Defence, Woroschilow: ‘Do you want to leave us without arms?’.
 Stalin and Woroschilow accepted the wish list without limitations and agreed to grant a loan awarded by the Soviet government to the Spanish Republic covering the value of the arms.
-A guarantee for repayment and collateral for the U.S.S.R. did not exist – the agreement only carried the signature of Cisneros.
+A guarantee for repayment and collateral for the U.S.S.R. did not exist—the agreement only carried the signature of Cisneros.

-From 15 December 1938 till 15 February 1939, arms and military technology were shipped from Murmansk to France.
+From 15 December 1938 till 15 February 1939, weapons and military technology were shipped from Murmansk to France.

-At 6 December 1938, Germany and France had signed a declaration of friendship and as a consequence only a small amount of arms could be transported over the French border.
-An essential part of the arms had to be sent back and some were destroyed.
-Early in February 1939, the information that a great deal of the Soviet arms has fallen into fascist hands reached the Soviet Union.
-As a result, the following resolution was issued to Kliment Yefremovich Voroshilov, the Soviet Minister of Defense: “Comrade Voroschilow.
+On 6 December 1938, Germany and France had signed a declaration of friendship and as a result only a small amount of arms could be transported over the French border.
+An essential part of the arms had to be returned, and some were destroyed.
+Early in February 1939, the information that a large part of the Soviet arms had fallen into fascist hands reached the Soviet Union.
+As a result, the following resolution was issued to Kliment Yefremovich Voroshilov, the Soviet Minister of Defence: ‘Comrade Voroschilow.
 The delivery of arms has to be abandoned.
-Stalin.”
+Stalin.’

-The circumstances must be enumerated; the Red Army was engaged in heavy battles in July/August 1938 with the Japanese at Lake Chassan only months prior to Cisneros demands.
-Furthermore, the heavy industry of the young Soviet Union – which had recently started the transition from an underdeveloped agrarian state to an industrial society.
-Thus, tanks and planes could be produced in series until around the early 1930s – and not entirely professionally so at that; some of the tanks and planes were partly deficient and in the production, there was a shortage of expert staff.
+The circumstances must be enumerated; the Red Army was engaged in heavy battles with the Japanese at Lake Khasan in July/August 1938—only months prior to Cisneros demands.
+Furthermore, there was of yet no heavy industry or mechanical engineering in the young Soviet Union, which had recently started its transition from a backward agricultural state to an industrial society.
+Tanks and aircraft could not be mass-produced until 1932—and not entirely professionally at that; some tanks and planes were flawed as a result of an unfortunate shortage of specialised production staff.

 In other words, a well-engineered war production did not exist and additionally, the danger of war was looming in the east.

 As mentioned in the beginning, the elaboration of the planning of the military support started at the beginning of September 1936.
 It involved the staff of the departments of the Soviet military and political reconnaissance.
-By 29 September, the plan was presented to the People’s Commissariat of Defense, Kliment Yefremovich Voroshilov.
-In the plan, Spain was administrated under the label “X”.
-A Section “X” was created and the whole operation of military support was code-named “X”.
-The shipping of military equipment was labelled “Y”.
+By 29 September, the plan was presented to the People’s Commissariat of Defence, Kliment Yefremovich Voroshilov.
+In the plan, Spain was administrated under the label ‘X’.
+A Section X was created and the whole operation of military support was code-named X. The shipping of military equipment was labelled ‘Y’.

-In Moscow, there was little doubt that the German and the Italian secret services were active on the Pyrenean Peninsula and the English secret service was able to intervene in the Spanish events.
-In total, there were deliveries of arms and personal in six intervals.
-The literature enumerates 71 boat trips.
+In Moscow, there was little doubt that the German and Italian secret services were active on the Pyrenean Peninsula and the English secret service could intervene in the Spanish events.
+In total, there were deliveries of arms and personnel at six intervals.
+The literature enumerates 71 ship voyages.

 Operations of this scale must inevitably counter various obstacles and challenges and give rise to a lot of decisions that had to be made.